Chlorinated vs. Non-Chlorinated Brake Cleaner: Which One Is Better?

 Chlorinated Vs. Non-Chlorinated Brake Cleaner Differences

-Looking at the differences between chlorinated and non-chlorinated brake cleaners will give you a better understanding of each of them.
+Comparing chlorinated and non-chlorinated brake cleaners will give you a better understanding of each.
 It helps you know which one to pick.
 The most obvious difference between the two is the compounds used.
 Chlorinated brake cleaner has organochlorides, while the other has hydrocarbons.

 Their respective compositions contribute to their various attributes.
 For instance, chlorinated cleaners are non-flammable, but the non-chlorinated variety is flammable.
 However, you should not use either of them near open flames or heated surfaces.
-The chlorinated cleaner can produce harmful fumes when exposed to heat.
+The chlorinated cleaner can produce harmful fumes when heated.

 The other point of contrast is in their functionality.
-Chlorinated brake cleaners are very effective, and a single spray does away with most of the grime.
-You will need to repeatedly do the job with non-chlorinated variants to clean the car parts.
-Also, chlorinated products do not leave residue and dry up fast.
+Chlorinated brake cleaners are very effective, and a single spray removes most of the grime.
+You will need to repeatedly use non-chlorinated variants to clean the car parts.
+Also, chlorinated products do not leave a residue and dry quickly.
 Non-chlorinated utilities may leave a thin residue.

 is chlorinated brake cleaner flammable